EnzoD86/tuya-smart-ir-ac/README.md

 ## Adding it to Home Assistant via yaml configuration

-Add the following section in your configuration.yaml & restart HA (Access ID and Access Secret can be found on the Tuya IoT Website):
+Add the following sections in your configuration.yaml and restart HA (Access ID, Access Secret, Climate ID and Infrared ID can be found on the Tuya IoT Website):

 ```yaml
 tuya_smart_ir_ac: